GenAI Tool Features | AI Competency Centre

 - Study mode (this mode changes the behaviour of the model and is equivalent to changing the prompt)

-Major ChatGPT Edu features
+Notable ChatGPT Edu basic features

 Available Connectors